lifebottle/Tales-of-the-Heroes-Twin-Brave-Innocence-R-Demo/README.md

-# Tales-of-the-Heroes-Twin-Brave
+# Tales-of-the-Heroes-Twin-Brave Innocence R Demo
-An attempt to translate Tales of the Heroes: Twin Brave
+An attempt to translate Tales of the Heroes: Twin Brave Innocence R Demo